mm80843/T3.5/docs/Benef/PBN__Benef_958.md

 # __Reduced need for face-to-face appointments__

-## Name of the Benefit

-Combining telemedicine with wearables can reduce the need for face-to-face appointments, enabling remote monitoring and reducing healthcare costs and burdens.

 ## Description of Benefits pertaining to Beneficiaries

 * [Private investors can benefit from the increased demand for telemedicine technologies and wearables for remote monitoring.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1053.md)